Residential Alcohol Rehab Treatment Explained

 In 2012, a report by the NHS’ National Treatment Agency for Substance Misuse put the success rates enjoyed by the best-performing private treatment facilities at between 60% and 80% (of the number of clients completing treatment who were still reporting abstinence five years later).
 At the other extreme, however, poor performers could only boast success rates of less than 20%.

-If you are thinking of engaging in residential alcohol addiction treatment, request evidence of success from any facility you may be considering, and contact an addiction specialist to find out which facilities can demonstrate the highest success rates.
+If you are thinking of engaging in residential alcohol addiction treatment, request evidence of success from any facility you may be considering.

 Questions to Ask Residential Alcohol Addiction Treatment Centres